 - A homestay experience closely connected with the academic program.

-- A monthly lunch subsidy (including weekends) and commuting costs from your homestay to the Doshisha campus;
+- A daily lunch subsidy (including weekends) and commuting costs from your homestay to the Doshisha campus.

 - Japanese National Health Insurance, liability insurance, International Student ID Card (ISIC), and a Doshisha Student Co-op membership (for lunch and other services).

-- Program-sponsored field trips in the fall and spring and numerous field trips connected with elective seminars;
+- Program-sponsored field trips in the fall and spring, and numerous field trips connected with elective courses.

-- Student research and internship grants to help you pursue independent research projects outside of the regular curriculum.
+- For full-year students, research and internship grants to help you pursue activities outside the regular curriculum.